FelipeDeLeon9/SQL/README.md

 # 🧠 SQL Repository

-¡Bienvenido a mi espacio de proyectos SQL! 🚀
+Welcome to my SQL projects space! 🚀
-Aquí encontrarás distintos ejercicios, análisis y prácticas orientadas al manejo de **bases de datos**, **optimización de consultas**, y **automatización de análisis de datos**.
+Here you'll find various exercises, analyses, and practices focused on **database management**, **query optimization**, and **data analysis automation**.

-Este repositorio reúne ejemplos y casos que aplican conceptos de:
+This repository brings together examples and cases that apply concepts of:
-- **Data Cleaning** y transformación de datos
+- **Data Cleaning** and data transformation
 - **Exploratory Data Analysis (EDA)**
-- **Consultas avanzadas con T-SQL**
+- **Advanced queries with T-SQL**
-- **Integración con herramientas BI** (como Power BI)
+- **Integration with BI tools** (such as Power BI)

-Cada carpeta contiene scripts y ejemplos comentados para facilitar su comprensión y reutilización.
+Each folder contains commented scripts and examples to facilitate their understanding and reusability.

-> 💡 Este repositorio está en constante actualización.
+> 💡 This repository is constantly being updated.
 ---

-📫 **Contacto:**
+📫 **Contact:**
-Si te interesa intercambiar ideas o colaborar en proyectos de análisis de datos, puedes contactarme en:
+If you're interested in exchanging ideas or collaborating on data analysis projects, you can contact me at:
 **[LinkedIn](https://www.linkedin.com/in/felipedeleon9)** | **[GitHub](https://github.com/FelipeDeLeon9)**
 ---

-🗂️ *Lenguaje principal:* **T-SQL**
+🗂️ *Main language:* **T-SQL**